MadMaxMcKinney/max-mckinney-gatsby/src/work/sureshot-development-design/index.md

 ---
-title: "Sureshot UI Development & Design"
+title: "Sureshot UI Product Ecosystem"
 url: ""
 projectClient: "Sureshot"
-projectDate: "Jan 2019 - Ongoing"
+projectDate: "Jan 2019 - October 2020"
 projectAgency: "Sureshot"
-projectRole: "Senior UI/UX Designer & Fullstack Dev"
+projectRole: "Senior UI/UX Designer & Frontend Dev"
-projectBrief: "Fullstack development and lead designer across several different platforms.
-These platforms are built on React and written in Typescript with custom backend functionality running on dotNET core and C#.
-Lead the Sureshot design effort and design language creation from both a development and design perspective.
-This design language was created to bring visual and UX consistency between existing and new products.
-Sureshot UI was designed in Figma to allow other members to easily create mockups using it's team library functionality.
-All of the designs were made as components to allow faster iteration and better development handoff.
-The design language was created as a Typescript/React private NPM repo.
-It features flexible components while still maintaining an opinionated API structure.
-Every component is documented and shown in an interactive way using Storybook JS.
-Sureshot UI will continue to grow and adapt to support Sureshot's products."
+projectBrief: "Prior to the Sureshot UI and product design effort Sureshot had several products that were highly disconnected.
+From a UX perspective they had very different interaction patterns and elements.
+Visually the products shared no similar elements and obviously were built at different times throughout the companies history.
+Establishing a strong product ecosystem was a primary goal.
+I approached this problem by understanding our primary users, and aligning the team on their needs.
+From there I directed and designed a consistent visual language (Sureshot UI) that aligned the products in terms of their visual space and components.
+This extended throughout the Sureshot product ecosystem (authentication pages, error pages, marketing, etc).
+As the visual updates were happening I explored the idea of creating shared patterns between the various products.
+This effort was looking at micro-interactions and shared features, like auto-complete, that could be aligned between the products.
+Having consistent interactions and unique shared UX allowed customers to switch between Sureshot's products with ease and familiarity. "
 projectShortBrief: "Created the Sureshot UI design language and product direction.
-Fullstack development and design across several different platforms."
+Built a powerful shared product ecosystem."
 categories: ["Design", "Development"]
 themeColor: "#330f0f"
 accentColor: "#CC2027"